vmware-archive/selenium-rc/README.markdown

     #=> Starts a Selenium Server on localhost on port 8888

 ### License ###
-This software redistributes the Selenium Standalone Server in an *unmodified* form.
-The Selenium Standalone Server is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This software redistributes the Selenium Standalone Server (selenium-server.jar) in an *unmodified* form.
+The Selenium Server is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 All other software contained within is licensed under the MIT License.
 See the MIT.LICENSE file in this project for details